 ‘He incorporated folk music into his compositions, particularly folk songs of the American West.
 His ballet scores such as ‘Billy the Kid’, ‘Appalachian Spring’ and ‘Rodeo’, draw on this source.’

-‘These’d go down a treat with the local hayseeds’, laughed John.
+‘These’d go down a treat with the local hayseeds’, laughed John. ‘ ‘As it is they don’t get ballerinas.
+One of the local farmhands asked me, ‘What’s with these sheilas dancing round on their tippy toes.
+Can’t they just get taller women?’
 I can just see some of our beefy cattlemen wincing at the idea of arty farty farmhands prancing and mincing in tutus and satin riding boots.’

 ‘I know what you mean John, but. it’s nothing like that.
 Set amongst simple pioneering people like ours who crossed the sprawling plains in wagons, these are rugged works, virile and muscular, rough, tough and full of action.
 Like Billy The Kid who terrorized the West for two decades after the Civil War.
 While Appalachian Spring is gentle and evocative ‘Rodeo’ is in parts very fast with dash, no holds barred, like roping and riding a bucking bronco.
 In it cowhands show off the skills of their trade, with vicious syncopations and whiplash percussion reflecting a rodeo’s violent thrills and spills.
 It provides a meeting place for prospective mates and unattached females.
 The cowboys and their girls pair off, shuffle and smooch.
 Hey diddle diddle.
 Leading on to the famous fiddle scratching, knee clapping, foot-stompin’ Hoe-Down.’